 The Victorian Government Risk Management Framework (VGRMF) sets out the minimum risk management requirements, including insurance requirements, for the Victorian public sector.

-* An agency that is subject to the FMA must submit an annual report that is tabled or reported in Parliament and comply with the financial management obligations, including risk management obligations, in the Standing Directions of the Minster for Finance 2016.
+* An agency that is subject to the FMA must submit an annual report that is tabled or reported in Parliament and comply with the financial management obligations, including risk management obligations in the Standing Directions 2018 and related Instructions issued under the FMA.

 Key risk management duties

 Some key risk management duties under the framework include:

 - Your agency must have a risk management policy and related documentation in place that is consistent with the framework